Ludwig Wittgenstein: Jewish background and Hitler

+Despite their and their forebears' Christianization, the Wittgensteins considered themselves Jewish.
+This was evident during the Nazi era, when Ludwig's sister was assured by an official that they would not be considered as Jews under the racial laws.
+Indignant at the state's attempt to dictate her identity, she demanded papers certifying their Jewish lineage.

+In his own writings, Wittgenstein frequently referred to himself as Jewish, often in a self-deprecating manner.
+For instance, while criticizing himself for being a "reproductive" rather than a "productive" thinker, he attributed this to his Jewish sense of identity.
+He wrote: 'The saint is the only Jewish "genius".
+Even the greatest Jewish thinker is no more than talented.
+(Myself for instance).'

-There is much debate about the extent to which Wittgenstein and his siblings, who were of 3/4 Jewish descent, saw themselves as Jews.
+There is much discussion around the extent to which Wittgenstein and his siblings, who were of three-quarter-Jewish descent, saw themselves as Jews.
 The issue has arisen in particular regarding Wittgenstein's schooldays, because Adolf Hitler was, for a while, at the same school at the same time.
-Laurence Goldstein argues that it is "overwhelmingly probable" that the boys met each other and that Hitler would have disliked Wittgenstein, a "stammering, precocious, precious, aristocratic upstart ..."
+Laurence Goldstein argues that it is "overwhelmingly probable" that the boys met each other and that Hitler would have disliked Wittgenstein, a "stammering, precocious, precious, aristocratic upstart ..."; Strathern flatly states they never met.
 Other commentators have dismissed as irresponsible and uninformed any suggestion that Wittgenstein's wealth and unusual personality might have fed Hitler's antisemitism, in part because there is no indication that Hitler would have seen Wittgenstein as Jewish.